BlueSchnabeltier/discord-token-extractor/README.md

 email = "example@example.com"  # Replace with your email
 password = "Password123!"  # Replace with your password
-totp_secret = "1abc2defgh3ij4kl"  # Replace with your TOTP secret, if your account doesn't have 2fa you dont have to specify it as a parameter
+totp_secret = "1abc2defgh3ij4kl"  # Replace with your TOTP secret, if your account doesn't have 2fa you don't have to specify it as a parameter

 extractor = Extractor(email, password, totp_secret)  # Defines an extractor